This page describes how HTTP requests from users reach the appropriate version of a service. Requests can be routed two ways:

 Requests and domains

-using the domain name of the request.
+by using the domain name of the request.
 A request whose domain name is

-your_app_id.
-Every application gets an
+[YOUR_PROJECT_ID].
+Every app gets an

 appspot.com domain name for free.